MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-networking.md

 The regional stamps are the deployable unit in the architecture.
 The ability to quickly deploy a new stamp provide scalability and supports high availability.
 The stamps follow an isolated [virtual network design](/azure/architecture/framework/mission-critical/mission-critical-networking-connectivity#isolated-virtual-networks).
 Cross-stamp traffic isn't recommended.
 Virtual network peerings or VPN connections to other stamps aren't required.

 The architecture is intentional in defining the regional stamps as short-lived.
-The global state of the infrastructure is stored in the regional resources.
+The global state of the infrastructure is stored in the global resources.

 A global load balancer is required to route traffic to healthy stamps and provide security services.
 It must have certain capabilities.

-- Health probing is highly recommended so that the load balancer can check the health of the origin before routing traffic.
+- Health probing is required so that the load balancer can check the health of the origin before routing traffic.

 - Distribute weighted traffic.